didicayu/Social-Media-WebProject/README.md

 4. **Form Validation**: We include form validation to ensure that users provide accurate and complete information during the signup process, enhancing data integrity and user experience.

+## *Agile Behaviour Driven Development (BDD)*

+The aim of this application is to help users keep track of social media interaction and posts.
+Features: